21 Best Carbohydrate-Rich Foods And Their Benefits

 Whole carbs are natural and unprocessed.
 They contain the fiber naturally found in the food.
 Examples include potatoes, whole grains, whole fruit, etc.

-Refined carbs are processed.
-Their natural fiber has been stripped out.
+Refined carbs are processed, meaning that their natural fiber has been stripped out.
 Examples include sugar-sweetened beverages, white bread, pastries, white rice, etc.

 Consumption of refined carbohydrates is associated with serious health issues like diabetes and obesity (9).
 They cause major sugar spikes when consumed.
 That could make you feel so good initially, but the subsequent crash can lead to fatigue.
 This eventually triggers cravings for more high-carb (and bad carb) foods.
 You get the point, don’t you?